Fabrizio1994/ECGClassification/README.md

 ### MIT-BIH Arrhythmia Database
 The MIT-BIH Arrhytmia DB contains 48 half-hour excerpts of two-channel ambulatory ECG recordings, obtained from 47 subjects (records 201 and 202 are from the same subject) studied by the BIH Arrhythmia Laboratory between 1975 and 1979.
 Of these, 23 were chosen at random from a collection of over 4000 Holter tapes, and the other 25 (the "200 series") were selected to include examples of uncommon but clinically important arrhythmias that would not be well represented in a small random sample.
 Each signal contains cardiologists annotations, which describe the behaviour of the signal in the location in which they are placed.

-In particular, the Beat Annotations classify
+### Incart Database
+This database consists of 75 annotated recordings extracted from 32 Holter records.
+Each record is 30 minutes long and contains 12 standard leads, each sampled at 257 Hz.
+Each signal contains cardiologists annotations, which describe the behaviour of the signal in the location in which they are placed.
+The algorithm generally places beat annotations in the middle of the QRS complex (as determined from all 12 leads).
+The locations have not been manually corrected, however, and there may be occasional misaligned annotations as a result.

 ### Annotations
 |    Beat Annotation     |            Meaning             |